gciruelos/gciruelos.com/posts/2016-07-26-what-is-the-roundest-country.markdown

 To read the .shp file I used the [pyshp](https://pypi.python.org/pypi/pyshp) library.

 There's a small problem too that I have to talk about.
-We cannot use those \\((x_i, y_i)\\) directly, because they come from a Mercator projection of the earth, thus they are distorted.
-I had to apply a transformation to them in order to get coordinates that aren't distorted.
-In order to do that I used the [pyproj](https://pypi.python.org/pypi/pyproj) library.
+We cannot use those \\((x_i, y_i)\\) directly to draw the countries in a plane because they are in WGS84 format (a very accurate longitude-latitude system), so we would be doing a Mercator projection of the earth, which everyone knows is really bad.

+So what, for each country, I transform its points from the Mercator projection to an azimutal projection centered in some point that depends on the country in question.

+That point is obtained by computing the midpoint of two random points from the border of the country.
+This is not the best (if the country is not convex, then the midpoint isn't necessarily inside it), but it works.

+In order to do all the transformations I used the [pyproj](https://pypi.python.org/pypi/pyproj) library.

 Algorithm
 ---------